Neo23x0/god-mode-rules/README.md

 # God Mode Rules

 Welcome to the God Mode Security Rules Repository!
-This repository is a curated collection of a few very special detection rules.
-These "god mode" rules are meticulously crafted to provide broad coverage against a wide range of cyber threats, including malware, ransomware, advanced persistent threats (APTs), and more.
+This repository is dedicated to hosting very specific threat deteczion rules.
+The primary focus of these "god mode" rules is to serve as a proof-of-concept for a special purpose: crafting a single rule that covers as many threats as possible while minimizing false positives.
+My meticulously crafted rules provide broad coverage against a wide range of cyber threats, including malware, ransomware, advanced persistent threats (APTs), and more.

 ## Contents